boboyoudiancai/Efficient-VLA-Survey/README.md

 # 🚀Efficient-VLA-Survey
 > This is a curated list of "A Survey on Efficient Vision-Language Action Models" research.

-To our knowledge, this is the first survey in the field of Embodied AI to provide a complete and comprehensive review of the history and cutting-edge advances in Efficient VLA.
+To our knowledge, this is the first survey in the field of Embodied AI to provide a complete and comprehensive review of the history and cutting-edge advances in Efficient VLAs.
 We will continue to UPDATE this repository to provide you with the most up-to-date cutting-edge developments, so stay tuned!😘 We hope that our work will bring some inspiration to you.😉

 ❗Pre-print version to be released soon.